 In spite of growing international climate finance, a particular constraint for urban areas is their restricted access to international climate funds.
 The limited creditworthiness of local governments as well as the lack of experience and low institutional capacities among many local authorities in dealing with climate change issues prevent cities from attracting investors.
 This paper illustrates three tangible entry points on how the Green Climate Fund can promote and advance climate compatible developments in cities.
-Click here to download the publications.
+Click here to download the publication.

 Stakeholders consultations in the city of Gurgaon identified sustainable transport as an priority areas to ensure climate compatible development in their city.
 The project team conducted a pre-feasibility analysis to understand the social requirement of Gurgaon travelers and economic considerations of service providers in Gurgaon.
-The results of the online and offline survey are depicted in the transport inforgraphic.
+The results of the online and offline survey are depicted in the transport infographic.
 Click here to download the infographic.

 CDKN Funding: £290,000